Mysterious Hajime botnet has pwned 300,000 IoT devices

 Botnets of compromised devices can be harnessed for a variety of cyber-crimes ranging from DDoS attacks on targeted web sites to running credential-stuffing attacks or scanning websites for SQL injection vulnerabilities.
 The malware – which is not doing anything malign, at least for now – displays a message that says a "white hat" is "securing some systems".
 The worm blocks access to ports 23, 7547, 5555, and 5358, common entry points for the rival Mirai worm and other threats.

 There is no attacking code or capability in Hajime – only a propagation module.
-Despite its (current) benign state Hajime is a still concern, not least because the malware's real purpose remains unknown.
+Despite its (current) benign state Hajime is still a concern, not least because the malware's real purpose remains unknown.

 "The most intriguing thing about Hajime is its purpose.
 While the botnet is getting bigger and bigger, its objective remains unknown.
 We have not seen its traces in any type of attack or additional malicious activity.
 Nevertheless, we advise owners of IoT devices to change the password of their devices to one that's difficult to brute force, and to update their firmware if possible," said Konstantin Zykov, senior security researcher at Kaspersky Lab. ®